3.6.1. Rules for drawing places (organizations)

 - Items accessible to everyone whether they're a staff member or a guest.

 - “Location” type child objects that serve the same function as their parent organization (for example: hospital buildings, university departments, company departments) as well as utility structures (infrastructure related to engineering, manufacturing, or transportation).

 - Tourist attractions and monuments.

-Historical events that happened more than 40 years ago (for example, the Place where Yuri Gagarin landed).
+Historical events that happened more than forty years ago (for example, Place where Yuri Gagarin landed).

-Significant natural or man-made events and disasters (for example: Tunguska blast site, Titanic wreck site).
+Significant natural and man-made events/disasters (for example, Tunguska blast site, Titanic wreck site).

 The location where prominent people were executed or died (for example, the Location of Lermontov's Duel).